 Take charge if your teen/tween is in over his/her head.

-If your teen cannot resolve a personal issue-at school, with friends, with a coach or a neighbor-you need to take charge and intervene.
-If you child has more serious issues-such as drugs and alcohol, extreme defiance, depression, self-harm-tough love parenting advocates encourage getting professional help.
+If your teen cannot resolve a personal issue at school, with friends, with a coach or a neighbor, you need to take charge and intervene.
+If your child has more serious issues such as drugs and alcohol, extreme defiance, depression, or self-harm, tough love parenting advocates encourage getting professional help.